 If you have any questions, concerns or objections about how we use your personal information please contact us using the details above.

-You also have the right to complain to the ICO although we'd really like the chance to try and help with any issues first.
-Find the ICO’s contact details.
+If you have any concerns or complaints about how we handle your information you can complain to the Information Commissioner's Office, although we'd really like the chance to try and help with any issues first.

 Changes to this Privacy Notice